hsein-bitar/jQuery-todo/README.md

 # jQuery-todo
+Hi, once the page loads, run populate() in the console, and test it :)
-A simple todo app using jQuery
+A simple todo app using jQuery,